andrecossa5/nf-MiTo/docs/PREPROCESS.md

 nextflow
 ```

 **N.B.**: In this tutorial, we will align reads to a genome index built from scratch. nf-MiTo will fetch a genome reference and its annotations from Gencode, and build a STAR index following best practices for single-cell and MT-reads pre-processing (see in [10x documentation](https://www.10xgenomics.com/support/software/cell-ranger/latest/analysis/inputs/cr-3p-references) and in [Lareau et al.](10.1038/s41596-022-00795-3)).
-This genome index will be available for further runs (through the `--prebuilt_STAR_index` parameter).
+This genome index will be available for further runs (through the <span style="white-space: nowrap;">`--prebuilt_STAR_index`</span> parameter).
 Alternatively, one can:

-1. Specify for a different genome and matched annotations (i.e., `--reference_genome`, `--gtf` parameters)
+1. Specify for a different genome and matched annotations (i.e., <span style="white-space: nowrap;">`--reference_genome`</span>, <span style="white-space: nowrap;">`--gtf`</span> parameters)
 2. Pre-build a custom STAR index (see [`create_STAR_index.md`](create_STAR_index.md) tutorial).

 # Download data